awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v4.md

 `LaunchType`
 The launch type the task is using\.
 When using cluster capacity providers, this indicates whether the task is using Fargate or EC2 infrastructure\.
-This `LaunchType` metadata is only included when using Amazon ECS container agent version `1.45.0` or later\.
+This `LaunchType` metadata is only included when using Amazon ECS Linux container agent version `1.45.0` or later\.

 `Containers`
 A list of container metadata for each container associated with the task\.